xjiro/fastdl/README.md

 # Github Pages for GoldSrc FastDL

-This is an forkable fastdl directory for goldsrc games that will will use github pages for hosting.
+This is an forkable fastdl directory for goldsrc games that will use github pages for hosting.

 ## Usage